David Tennant as Alexander Litvinenko: first look of Doctor Who actor in new ITV drama - when is it out?

 When is it out?

-Litvinenko will be released exclusively on ITVX on Thursday 15 December, following the launch of the free streaming service on 8 December.
+Litvinenko was first released on ITVX on Thursday 15 December, following the launch of the free streaming service on 8 December.

-Speaking about the upcoming launch of ITVX, ITV Chief Executive Carolyn McCall said: “We’re really excited to launch ITVX, with more content available than ever before, and a whole range of exclusive commissions.
+Speaking about the then-upcoming launch of ITVX, ITV Chief Executive Carolyn McCall said: “We’re really excited to launch ITVX, with more content available than ever before, and a whole range of exclusive commissions.

 “ITVX is powered by a significant, streaming-first commissioning budget, and an integrated technology and data platform providing a high quality, and more personalised viewing and advertising experience, that will continue to evolve in 2023 and beyond.”